wetryingtodorock/getblock-docs/en/rpc-service/ont/rest/ont_api_v1_allowancev2.md

 ---
-title: ont:/api/v1/allowancev2 \[GET\]
+title: ont:/api/v1/allowancev2 - Ontology
-description: Return the allowance from the from account to the to account, with ONTdecimals being 9, and ONG decimals being 18
+description: Example code for the ont:/api/v1/allowancev2 rest method. Сomplete guide on how to use ont:/api/v1/allowancev2 rest in GetBlock.io Web3 documentation.
 ---

 ### Parameters